puppetsw/CivilSurveySuite/README.md

 # TODO

+### General
 * Error detection method.
+* Toolbar & Menu
+* Settings
 * Overwrite Text Command.
-* Input service.
+* Text Input Service
 * Copy raw description or full description to text entity

+### Setout Tool
+* Create block with point and text entities.
+* Export to CSV or Excel.

+### Linework Connector
+* Linework tool to replace SmartDraft -- in progress

+### Insert Pictures From Folder
+* Insert picture(s) tool

+### Traverse Windows
+* When user selects a line in traverse window it should clear the current traverse?
+  * This should fix the issue with the basePoint not being set and zoom?
+* Add ability to select multiple lines.
 * Add load/save to traverse palette
 * Add Curves to traverse?

-* ~~Selected objects to traverse window~~ Half done
-* XYZ point label (for autocad mainly)
-* Insert picture(s) tool
-* Settings (Properties.Settings.Default.MyConnection)
-* Linework tool to replace SmartDraft -- in progress
-* point report /w alignments
-* Toolbar & Menu
+### Point Reports
 > Generates detailed point reports with user controlled columns.
 Includes Lat/Lon and alignment station/offset fields.
-Save entire report as HTML or data tabel only to CSV, DBF, XML, etc.  Also include extended point data columns (Civil3D UDP)!
+Save entire report as HTML or data table only to CSV, DBF, XML, etc.  Also include extended point data columns (Civil3D UDP)!
+* point report /w alignments
 * station format
 * edit multiple
 * hide non-adjacent